adammohammed/groupmebot/README.md

-# GroupMeBot Skeleton
+# GroupMeBot Framework
-This is a GroupMe Bot skeleton that does the basics for you.
+This is a GroupMe Bot Framework that does the basics for you.
 The bot is configured using the developer API information.
 Once that file is created, the bot is able to start and respond to incoming messages, assuming your ports are open and your bot is registered to your IP address.
 To add functionality, simply add functions that generate the appropriate repsonses and create a hook with whatever trigger you'd like!